-Wicklow Sudbury is a not for profit school and all fees go to the running of the school.
-We do not receive state support and we are fully transparent about our finances.
+Wicklow Sudbury is a not for profit homeschooling collective and registered Irish charity.
+All income from tuition fees goes to the running of the school.
+We do not receive any state support, and we are actively applying for grants and fundraising within our community.
+We aspire to be fully transparent about our charity’s finances and activities.

-- Fairness.
-We felt it was important that families of all incomes would be able to afford to send their children to the school.
+- Fairness: Make it affordable to families of all incomes to send their children to our school.

 The Gross Household Income (GHI)

-The GHI is the total income of the household before taxes are deducted.
-Each family’s grant will be calculated using this figure.
-GHI excludes children’s allowance but includes social welfare payments such as unemployment assistance.
+The GHI is the total combined income of the household before taxes are deducted.
+Each family’s tuition fees are calculated using their particular GHI figure.
+GHI excludes children’s allowance and certain other state allowances but includes social welfare payments such as unemployment assistance.